G20 told trade, FDI vital to fight global slowdown

-GENEVA The world's leading economies must revitalise both global trade and investment in developing countries to counter a new slowdown in economic growth, three key international organisations said on Wednesday.
+GENEVA The world's leading economies must revitalize both global trade and investment in developing countries to counter a new slowdown in economic growth, three key international organizations said on Wednesday.

 In a joint report for the G20 group of countries, the World Trade Organisation, the OECD and UNCTAD also called on them to work together more closely and ensure they keep their markets open for each others' goods and services.